Hyraze/ai-collective-tools/README.md

 - [Never AI](https://www.never.tech) - Unlock Your Imagination with Never's Hyper-Realistic AI Images. #paid

 **[⬆️ Back to Top](#table-of-contents)**

+## Chatbots

+- [Bard](https://bard.google.com/) - An experimental AI chatbot by Google, powered by the LaMDA model.
+- [Bing Chat](https://www.bing.com/chat) - A conversational AI language model powered by Microsoft Bing.
+- [Character.AI](https://character.ai/) - Character.AI lets you create characters and chat to them.
+- [ChatGPT](https://chat.openai.com/chat) - ChatGPT by OpenAI is a large language model that interacts in a conversational way.
+- [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF.
+- [ChatSonic](https://writesonic.com/chat) - An AI-powered assistant that enables text and image creation.

 ## Code Assistant